 - The patient may get back to their daily activities within a week after the surgery.

-- The patient should drink copious amount of water and this helps to pass out any remaining small particles of stone while urination.
+- The patient should drink a copious amount of water and this helps to pass out any remaining small particles of stone while urination.

 - Take prescribed painkillers and antibiotics as directed by the doctor.